-Nettitude delivers services that align with the following financial services initiatives
+Nettitude delivers services that align with the following financial services initiatives:

-- NYDFS – We deliver risk assessment and technical assurance services that align with the requirements of NYDFS.
+We deliver risk assessment and technical assurance services that align with the requirements of NYDFS.
 We are able to support organisations develop strategies that will allow them to measure and report against this financial services regulation.
 Through our New York City-based team, we provide strategic guidance and services to many financial services organisations that are required to comply with these regulations.

 The Graham Leach Baley act specifically requires financial services organisations to adhere to a series of security requirements, designed to protect non-public personal information.
 Nettitude is able to deliver assurance activities and managed detection and response services that are specifically aligned with the requirements of this act.

-For larger financial services organisations that operate in multiple territories, it is increasingly challenging to navigate all of the different regulations.
+For larger financial services organisations operating in multiple territories, navigating all of the different regulations is increasingly challenging.
 Nettitude has extensive experience in supporting senior stakeholders to navigate these cybersecurity frameworks.

 Nettitude Can Help Your Financial Services Organisation Become Cyber Secure